 Use the Express Plus Centrelink mobile app, it’s quick and simple to add the app to your mobile phone.
-The timesheet helps you record and report your income.
+The employment diary helps you record and report your income.

 If you still get report forms by post, you can call our job seekers line.

 If you don’t need to report regularly, you can tell us about changes to your or your partner’s income online.
 To do this, you can use your Centrelink online account or the Express Plus Centrelink mobile app.
 You can also call us on your regular payment line.

 Use details from your employment diary when you go online or use the app to report your income.